jaideep-77/AI-Chat/README.md

 Sign up for a free API key from OpenAI - https://beta.openai.com/signup.
 Clone this repo.
 Run npm install.
-Now store the API key you signed up for in your app and run npm start.
+Now store the API key you signed up for in your .env file as REACT_APP_API_KEY and run npm start.
 App should be available at localhost:3000